cheshire137/overwatch-counter-picker/README.md

 ### Command-Line Script

 The command-line script will allow you to pass an Overwatch screenshot and determine which hero you should pick.
-Run with `python src/cli.py`.
-You can pass it the name of an image in the sample-screenshots/ folder, e.g., `python src/cli.py hero-selection-not-full.jpg`.
+Run with `python -m src.cli`.
+You can pass it the name of an image in the sample-screenshots/ folder, e.g., `python -m src.cli hero-selection-not-full.jpg`.

 ### How to Install OpenCV